November 9, 1977 - August 21, 2006

 Michael was joy-filled, curious and adventurous, generous and caring, and made friends instantly.
 He also thrived on intense, risky experiences.

-After honoring and mourning Michael's life with family and friends in Florida and saying goodbye to him, I returned to Ohio to teach.
-The first early morning back, school director Jill Roshon called me outside to see a triple rainbow.
-I felt it as a joyful message from Michael.
+After honoring Michael's life, mourning our loss with family and friends in Florida and saying goodbye to him, I returned to Ohio to teach.
+The first early morning back, a triple rainbow arched in the sky.
+I felt it as a joyful connection to Michael.

 There is so much I want to share about loss, letting go, the value of life, what I'm learning about living and dying, and the nature of existence.
 I will write about these precious lessons at another time.
-Today I feel Michael wants me to talk to you about something else.
+Today I want to write about something else.

-I was in shock and denial about Michael's death and it wasn't until I received his autopsy 12 weeks later that I began to admit what happened.
-I read that he was a pillar of good health, in prime athletic condition, but I also read the list of prescription drugs, illegally obtained, in his body, and the words "death from accidental overdose of Alprazolam, or Zanax."
-Michael began his joyful one-month home leave before active duty in the Navy with good intentions, but it ended in a relapse that took his life.
+I was in shock and denial about his death and it wasn't until I received his autopsy 12 weeks later that I began to admit to myself what happened.
+I read that he was a pillar of good health, in prime athletic condition, but I also read the list of prescription drugs, illegally obtained, in his body, and the words "death from an accidental overdose of Alprazolam, or Xanax."
+Michael began his joyful one-month home leave before active duty in Guam with good intentions.
+But it ended in a relapse that took his life.

 Michael struggled all his life juggling sobriety and relapses.
-Finding that just right high after a year of extreme physical training collided fatally with his addiction.
+Finding that just-right high to work with his discomfort (moving across the world, unresolved past hurts) after a year of discipline and extreme physical training collided fatally with his addiction.

 Michael was proud of the slogan of his work: "So others may live."
-May his life and this message help others.
+May his life benefit others.